lorossi/random-pollock/README.md

 ## One big answer to end all questions

 *Did I manage to do it?* Well, you tell me.
-Try the generator by yourself [here]() *(click to generate a new painting and press the button to save it)* or take a look at some of the pre-rendered and pre-saved videos and images [on my Instagram account](https://www.instagram.com/lorossi97/) or just a little bit below in this page (although in low-quality, since GitHub doesn't allow anything other than GIFs).
+Try the generator by yourself [here](https://lorenzoros.si/random-pollock/) *(click to generate a new painting and press the button to save it)* or take a look at some of the pre-rendered and pre-saved videos and images [on my Instagram account](https://www.instagram.com/lorossi97/) or just a little bit below in this page (although in low-quality, since GitHub doesn't allow anything other than GIFs).

+**GIF ARE STILL WIP...**

 ## Credits